Dennis Hadžikadunić

-Dennis Hadžikadunić (/bs/; born 9 July 1998) is a professional footballer who plays as a centre-back for Serie B club Sampdoria, on loan from Rostov.
+Dennis Hadžikadunić (/bs/; born 9 July 1998) is a professional footballer who plays as a centre-back for Croatian Football League club Hajduk Split.
 Born in Sweden, he plays for the Bosnia and Herzegovina national team.

 Hadžikadunić started his professional career at Malmö FF, who sent him on loan to Trelleborgs FF in 2018.
 Later that year, he joined Rostov, who loaned him back to Malmö FF in 2022, to Mallorca in 2023, to Hamburger SV later that year and to Sampdoria in 2025.
+The following year, he moved to Hajduk Split.

-A former Swedish youth international, Hadžikadunić made his senior international debut for Bosnia and Herzegovina in 2020, earning 30 caps since.
+A former Swedish youth international, Hadžikadunić made his senior international debut for Bosnia and Herzegovina in 2020, earning over 30 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Malmö FF

 Hadžikadunić started playing football at a local club BK Olympic, before joining the youth academy of his hometown team Malmö FF in 2012.
 In September 2016, he signed his first professional contract with the squad.
 On 26 October, he made his professional debut against Gefle at the age of 18.
 He won his first trophy with the club on 16 October 2017, when they were crowned league champions.

 In January 2018, he was loaned to Trelleborgs FF until the end of the season.